-Do you suffer with a thyroid problem?
+Do you suffer from a thyroid problem?

 Unfortunately, symptoms of a possible thyroid condition can be endless, realistically in the hundreds.
 Ranging from skin and hair issues, fatigue and brain fog,to name a few.
-But, if you think you might be one of the millions of Americans that are effected by an irregular thyroid gland, here are 7 helpful hints to start you on your road to recovery.
+But, if you think you might be one of the millions of Americans that are affected by an irregular thyroid gland, here are 7 helpful hints to start you on your road to recovery.

 1) Get A Full Thyroid Panel (Blood Test)

 This is a blood test ‘especial’ and is probably the most help you can give yourself in the beginning.
-The full blood panel test is designed to test every thing related to thyroid function.
+The full blood panel test is designed to test everything related to thyroid function.
 From your standard TSH levels, along with a host of other thyroid producing hormones found in tests like; Total T4, Free T4, Total T3, Free T3, Reverse T3, and thyroid antibodies.
 It’s been suggested that you should not rely on the standard TSH test to determine your thyroid health because sometimes, for this test, the acceptable standard levels are too wide and varying and what is in the ‘normal’ range for some, might not be normal for you.
 That is why the TSH is not a one size fits all, blood test.

 2) Research Your Symptoms Before Your Doctor Visit

 Thyroid disorders can come in many different forms and symptoms, that is why it is so hard to diagnose and treat.
 It’s a good idea to head into your visit with the strength of knowledge.
 The more you know about yourself the better you will be at translating those feelings to your health care provider.
 Overlapping thyroid symptoms could be a sign of a more serious condition such as Graves’s or Hashimoto’s disease.